abarichello/godot-ci/README.md

 #### Authentication errors with Butler
 - If using GitLab, check that the 'protected' tag is disabled in the [CI/CD variables panel](https://github.com/aBARICHELLO/godot-ci#environment-configuration).

-## Additional Resources

-Greenfox has an [excellent repo](https://gitlab.com/greenfox/godot-build-automation) that is also for automating Godot exports.